Capital-M Music

 Music Theory Guides

 I’ve been writing a lot about music over the past few months, and while most of it is about my philosophy of music, “Capital-M Music”, I have also written some guides to a couple of specific aspects of music theory.
 These guides were mostly written to go deeper into topics I’ve been exploring in the Philosophy of Music Theory section of my Life Tips guide.
 I thought I’d collect them here as well so that more people might find them even if they don’t get all the way down to those tips in the Life Tips guide.
-So far, I have three guides:
+Note that some of these are still works in progress, so while all the information in the should be good, I have plans to expand some of them from what they are now.
+So far, I have five guides:

 Music as Patterns - this one was written to explore one aspect of an overarching tip I have which is the only “secret” I’ve ever found to music, which is that music is built on patterns, not notes.
 See Life Tips General Musicianship Tip No. 1.
 This guide was particularly written for Life Tips Philosophy of Music Theory Tip No. 1, which relates back to that first tip and explores that idea some more.
 This guide uses a chord progression with a high pedal tone to show how the “meaning” of a note changes based on where it fits against a chord, and also where it fits in an overall chord progression.